Mexico plan to beef up tax revenues nears final Senate approval

 MEXICO CITY Mexico's Senate on Wednesday was close to passing a package of measures to bolster the country's weak tax revenues, including higher taxes for the rich, levies on sugary drinks and junk food, as well as a charge on stock market gains.

-After giving general approval to the fiscal bill late on Tuesday, the Senate must still vote on divisive sections that lawmakers want to repeal or amend, a process which has been held up by opposition from conservatives.
+After giving general approval to the fiscal bill late on Tuesday, the Senate must still vote on divisive sections lawmakers want to repeal or amend, a process which has been held up by sparring by the biggest opposition party.

-On Wednesday evening, leftist opposition lawmakers said they had agreed to changes that would further lower the bill's overall tax take and require the reform to be sent back to the lower house for final approval ahead of an end-of-Thursday deadline.

 The fiscal reform is one the main planks of President Enrique Pena Nieto's economic agenda, and although it will not raise as much new revenue as had originally been hoped, it has prompted vigorous attacks from opponents and lobbyists.

-Disputes over the bill, which aims to introduce a new top income tax rate of 35 percent, risk complicating negotiations over other reforms sought by the Revolutionary Institutional Party, which lacks a majority in Congress.
+Disputes over the bill, which aims to introduce a new top income tax rate of 35 percent, risk complicating negotiations over other reforms sought by the ruling Institutional Revolutionary Party (PRI), which lacks a majority in Congress.

 At the center of the president's reform ambitions is his proposal to open up the state-run oil industry to more private capital.
 On this front, the PRI is banking on assistance from the conservative National Action Party, or PAN.